-Can HR fire me?
+Can HR Fire me?

 Often, HR is a scapegoat.

-But, again, I can’t stress this enough: HR professionals rarely make a decision to fire anybody.
+I can’t stress this enough: HR professionals rarely make a decision to fire anybody.
 In most organizations, the decision to fire an employee is made by a supervisor or manager.
 The local HR department clears the determination with the legal department or outside counsel and simply processes the paperwork.
-When the decision to fire someone has been made, HR can offer limited support and explain the next steps to the affected employee.
+When the decision to fire someone has been made, HR can offer limited support and explain the following steps to the affected employee.

 Should HR support workers?
 Of course, they should, but sometimes that’s not enough to protect you from being fired.
 In theory, HR serves as a neutral third party.
 But it is also HR’s job to explain policy and what led to your termination.
 The line is fine, which is why I continue to say that HR doesn’t fire you.
 They are simply the messenger.

 You do have the power to avoid many situations that can lead to termination.
 I will cover the most common offenses that can help build a case for your firing.

 Sexual harassment is never, ever OK.
 Unwelcome and unwanted advances anywhere are wrong, much less at work.
 I should not have to tell you how to avoid sexually harassing another person.
 If you are the victim of sexual harassment, contact your HR department today.

 Excessive absences raise all sorts of red flags.
 You don’t want to hand someone else the power to decide if you like your job well enough to do it.
 Stay on top of attendance policies, and make sure you document everything.

 Theft and misuse of company property and resources are a no-no. Even when it comes to using a company phone or computer, always follow company policies.